Woven Voices and The Gate

 Length, Scale and Focus

-Our understanding of ‘full length’ are scripts that have a running time of at least 60 minutes.
+Scripts must be 'full length'.
+Our definition of ‘full length’ are scripts that have a running time of at least 60 minutes.
 Typically, this will be indicated by being of at least 8000 words OR being at least 45 pages in length, but your play might be written in a different form.
 There is no upper length limit.

 The script may call for music or singing but it should not be a musical or a pantomime.